Get Your Flat Roof Ready For Autumn

 Now the autumn equinox has come and gone, it is officially autumn and, though September has been a mild and often sunny month, the weather will inevitably turn.

 This will come from generally colder, frostier temperatures, more wind and storms, plus the effects of falling leaves.
-All this can affect your flat roof, making now a
+All this can affect your flat roof, making now a very important time

 to check it over.

 Carrying out autumn checks is not the same as a big repair job; you don’t need to change everything unless there really is a big problem that you haven’t had addressed yet.
-But as every bit of flat roofing in Manchester is set to face the same traditional cold and wet weather, it is important to
+But as every bit of flat roofing in Manchester is set to face the same traditional cold and wet weather, it is important to check things are in good shape

 so you won’t need a major overhaul a few months from now.